2 The resampling method

 25 9 4 3 4 1 6 9 2 4 3 1 8 6 8 0 2

-To know how many ambulances were “out of order” on any given day, we count number of nines in that row.
+To know how many ambulances were “out of order” on any given day, we count the number of nines in that row.
 We place the counts in the final column called “#9” (for “number of nines”):

 Table 2.2: 25 simulations of 16 ambulances, with counts